Elda Cerrato: Artistic Practice

-Career
+Career and Exhibitions

 Cerrato had 21 solo exhibitions in Argentina and abroad, including, the Buenos Aires Museum of Modern Art, Museo de Bellas Artes de Caracas and the Art Museum of the Americas, USA.
 From 1962, she participated in more than 150 group exhibitions with paintings, drawings, installations, performances in Americas and Europe; including eight International Biennials where she received awards.
+In 2024, her work was posthumously featured in the Venice Biennale's "Italians Everywhere" exhibition, highlighting her contributions to global art dialogues.